 THIS IS OUR CHALLENGE

-Most people can't believe that thousands of veterans who returned to Australia lie in unmarked graves with no headstone.
+Most people can't believe that thousands of veterans who returned to Australia lie in unmarked graves with nothing to attest their service.

 Why were they overlooked?
 The post-war years were hard times.
 The health of many soldiers was ruined, physically and mentally, often leading to alcoholism and family estrangement.